wrnash1/ascubadiving/README.md

 # ascubadiving
 Django Application to run a Scuba diving business.

-Task

-1. Airfill
-    Search for tanks serial number
-2. Equipment Rental
-3. Equipment Repair
-    Print our Equipment Rental Agreement
-    Create ticket for tech
-4. Template system to change logo and name of business
+While learning to program a website using Django I'm working on this project.
+This program will help me run my scuba diving business.

+removed security keys
+once application is completed will move to mysql as a the database.

-Things to think about adding
+Things to think about adding in the future.
 1. Online store
 2. inventory
 3. schedule classes
 4. vendor website links
-5.
+5. Compressor Hours

-Rental App
-1. Add multiple items to rent.
+6. Schedule classes
+7. SMS text messages to instructors and Students

+Bugs and error tracking.
+4/27/2023:  Error during template rendering
+In template /home/wrnash/Development/ascubadiving/templates/base.html, error at line 66

+Reverse for 'equipment_rental' not found. 'equipment_rental' is not a valid view function or pattern name.

-Hydro change dates in database
+4/26/2023: Hydro change dates in database

-Compressor Hours app